mpsonntag/snippets/courses/teaching/golang.md

 - A channel is a typed sender and receiver of data.
 Channels can be used to communicate between `goroutines`.
 - Values can be sent via a channel using the `<-` operator, information flows in the direction of the arrow.
 - Channels have to be created using `make` before they can be used, e.g: `ch := make(chan int)`.
-- Sends and receives block until the other side is ready.
+- Send and receive blocks until the other side is ready.

         ch <- v     // send v to channel ch v := <-ch   // receive data from channel ch and assign value to v